-So, I made you two mats.
+So, I made you two mats (which you can access further down in this post).
 The first one lists the steps numerically.

 I tried to keep the words and pictures simple enough for a beginning reader to follow.
 I think a pre-reader could also “read” these after you read it to them.

 The other gingerbread playdough mat has the steps going clockwise around the perimeter of the mat.